 Students and instructors all have much to learn and room for improvement.
-Your feedback on your courses is critical to their quality.
+Your feedback is critical to course quality.
 Students will be notified when the window for providing feedback on the course opens, and will be able to do so under the GatorEvals link in the Canvas course menu or here.
 After the end of the semester students can also review a Summary of Student Evaluations.